log-oscon/Standards/PHP/Security.md

 Simple examples of data validation:

--Check that required fields have not been left blank -Check that an entered phone number only contains numbers and punctuation -Check that an entered postal code is a valid postal code -Check that a quantity field is greater than 0
+- Check that required fields have not been left blank
+- Check that an entered phone number only contains numbers and punctuation
+- Check that an entered postal code is a valid postal code
+- Check that a quantity field is greater than 0
--Data validation should be performed as early as possible.
+- Data validation should be performed as early as possible.
 That means validating the data before performing any actions.